wehlutyk/thesis/content/4-discussion.md

 They succeed because the interaction that appears when the two cursors cross each other is naturally stable: when the subjects cross each other, both are informed by haptic feedback, such that both come back on their steps to explore the object they just touched.
 The interaction thus leads both cursors to criss-cross each other for a small period of time, until one of them moves a bit too far and the stability breaks down;
-this kind of behaviour does not appear when a cursor touches a shadow, as in that case one of the two subjects is not informed of the encounter.
+this kind of behaviour does not appear when a cursor touches a shadow, since in that case one of the two subjects is not informed of the encounter.
-Thus the stability of the interaction results from the way the spontaneous actions of the two subjects dynamically interlock and become coupled;
+Thus the stability of the interaction results from the way the spontaneous actions of the two subjects dynamically interlock and become coupled (leading the cursors to criss-cross each other repeatedly);
 this is a regularity at the level of the interaction that participants do not control, and do not even detect (recall that they fail to individually distinguish between the other's real cursor and their shadow).

 Now suppose that subjects can be sensitive to that regularity: